AndreRudolph/impulsephp-doc/docs/controller.md

 <a name="introduction"></a>
 ## Introduction

-A Controller is the main component that is responsible for user interaction.
+A controller is the main component that is responsible for handling (and thus managing) user interactions.
+Unlike other frameworks, a controller in the Impulse PHP Framework itself does not directly return views.
+Instead, a view template specifies the related controller that will be rendered.